Adventures of Gilla Na Chreck An Gour: Tale type

+Motifs

 The name of the hero

 Folklorist Jeremiah Curtin commented that the name Gilla na Grakin (Gilla na g-croicean) means "the fellow (or youth) of the skins" and refers to a servant boy.
 The name also appears as component of many Irish names.
 In the same vein, Joseph Jacobs noted that the "Gilla" character (or "The Lad with the Skin Coverings") was a popular figure in Celtic tales.

 As pointed by James MacDougall, the name could also be written in Gaelic as Gille nan Cochla-craicinn, Gille nan Cochulla-craicinn or Gille nan Cochuill-chraicinn, all meaning "The Lad of the Skin-Coverings" or "The Lad of the Skinny Husks".
 These "skinny husks" could mean either the skin of an animal that grants a magical transformation, or simply garments made of animal skin.

 Scholarship on Celtic studies states that the name also appears as the identity assumed by hero Ceudach or Céadach, the protagonist of "the most popular of all Fenian folk-tales".
 In variations of the legend, either Ceudach is given this name by the king or by his wife, or he uses this moniker to conceal his true identity.